Houston Brain Injury Attorneys

 In order to accomplish this difficult task of proving that compensation is due for a brain injury, victims need an experienced personal injury attorney who is familiar with the ins and outs of traumatic brain and head injury litigation.

-Texas brain and head injury lawyers Neal Davis and Jed Silverman serve the city of Houston and the surrounding areas.
-With nearly 40 years combined experience, we have successfully represented thousands of clients and have the know-how to help you or your family get the compensation that you deserve.
+Texas brain and head injury lawyer Neal Davis serves the city of Houston and the surrounding areas.
+With 20 years experience, he has successfully represented thousands of clients and has the know-how to help you or your family get the compensation that you deserve.

 If you have been the victim of a traumatic brain injury, do not leave your compensation benefits up to chance.
 You need attorneys who know how to speak to judges and juries, and who have a proven track record of getting results.
 Contact us today for a free consultation of your case.